glacials/twos.dev/README.md

 twos.dev is a low-tech website.
 It does not require JavaScript and it is composed entirely of static files served by GitHub Pages.

-These static files are built by a bespoke static website generator called Winter, which is written in Go and embedded in this repository at `winter/`.
+These static files are built by a bespoke static website generator created for twos.dev called Winter, which is written in Go and embedded in this repository at `winter/`.
 See more about Winter below.